N0tA1dan/useful-links/README.md

 https://smsreceivefree.com/

 https://paywithmoon.com/ - Virtual card that can be loaded with bitcoin.

-Anonymous and good. works with paypal
+https://pst.net - better virtual card experience. no kyc and should work with tranasctions on paypal